 It is possible to have depression or anxiety in addition to another condition causing heart palpitations, so it is important to rule out other causes.

-Mood disorders during and after pregnancy, including postpartum depression and anxiety, are common.
+Mood disorders during and after pregnancy, including postpartum depression and anxiety,

 Some symptoms of postpartum depression include: